 - Exception: Application for a permit may be required by the building official for the installation of replacement siding, roofing and windows in buildings within a historic district designated by a locality pursuant to Section 15.2-2306 of the Code of Virginia.

 The Department of Environmental Services (DES), per section 57-4, chapter 48 & 61 of the Arlington County Code, requires that the property owner or contractor verify that any of the proposed work listed in this section will not be executed within a Resource Protection Area (RPA), 100 year flood plain, or a County required Flood Buffer Zone, and the limits of land disturbance is demonstrated on a certified plat, to scale, will be less than 2500 square feet.

 DES may require additional permits related to residential building projects:

 - A Flood Plain permit is required if purposed construction is within the 100-year flood plain or County-required Flood Buffer Zone.
 Contact DES for the permit.

-- Right-of-Way permits for installation, connection, repairs of utilities and/or any work performed within the county right-of-way (sidewalk, curb and gutter, driveway apron, gas, electric, etc.).
+- Public Right-of-Way permits for installation, connection, repairs of utilities and/or any work performed within the county right-of-way (sidewalk, curb and gutter, driveway apron, gas, electric, etc.).

 - Transportation Right-of-Way permits for any proposed work that may block or substantially limit the use of the roadway, sidewalks and/or parking meters, including the use of construction equipment, cranes, dumpster, PODs, trailers, trucks, lane closures, over weight and oversized vehicles, parking meter closures, and sidewalk closures in the public right of way.

 DES fees vary depending on the type of permit, situation and time duration needed.
 Contact DES for more information.